rackerlabs/docs-developer-blog/_posts/2018-06-01-Automate-Azure-Basic-Web-App-Backups.md

     - General
 ---

 Azure provides backup and restore functionality when using a Standard or Premium App Service plan.
 That leaves web apps using a Basic App Service plan without a backup solution.
-In a perfect world, you would have everything in source control and can deploy to get back up and running, but we do not live in a perfect world.
-Lets examine the Azure App Service KUDU API on how we can build our own backup  and restore solution.
+In a perfect world, you would have everything in source control and deploy to get back up and running, but we do not live in a perfect world.
+Let's examine the Azure App Service KUDU API to learn how to build our own backup  and restore solution.

 <!-- more -->

-We will need to create a function that will zip the files from the wwwroot folder and store the file in a Azure Storage Account.
-Browsing [KUDU API](https://github.com/projectkudu/kudu/wiki/REST-API), there is ZIP API section that shows a GET that can be called to zip a folder.
-This is great, as it will let backup our wwwroot folder.
-Let's look at a code snippet that can be placed into an Azure Automation Runbook to do our backup.
+We need to create a function that zips the files from the wwwroot folder and stores the zip file in an Azure Storage Account.
+In the [KUDU API](https://github.com/projectkudu/kudu/wiki/REST-API),the ZIP API section shows a GET operation that can be called to zip a folder.
+This is great, because it lets us backup our wwwroot folder.
+Let's look at the following code that can be placed into an Azure Automation Runbook to do our backup.

 ```
 function get-zip {